-All Area Facebook pages must have a member of the Special Olympics Michigan marketing and communications department as one of its administrators.
+All Area Facebook pages must have a member of the Special Olympics Michigan Marketing and Communications department as one of its administrators.

-Having SOMI employees as administrators provides a.) a means of technical support, b.) support in dealing with potential media and legal inquiries and c.) ensures continuity for the Facebook group in the event of other administrators leaving Special Olympics Michigan.
+Having SOMI employees as administrators provides

+- 1. means of technical support, - 2. support in dealing with potential media and legal inquiries and - 3. ensures continuity for the Facebook group in the event of other administrators leaving Special Olympics Michigan.